 Panglish

-what would English look like if it had no outside borrowings?
+What would English look like if it had no outside borrowings?

-Panglish is a linguistic experiment that translates modern English words and phrases back to their Germanic etymological roots (not to be confused with the current German language):
+Panglish is a linguistic experiment that translates modern English words and phrases back to their Germanic etymological roots (not to be confused with the current German language).
+By stripping away Latin, French, Greek (and most other) borrowings, we reveal the "pure" Germanic core of the English language.

 English is a Germanic language that has borrowed heavily from Romance and other languages.
 Panglish imagines: what if English had developed without these influences?

-The last two paragraphs would have looked like this:
+Those words would have looked like this:

 Panglish is a speechlore try-out that tongue-shifts same-timely English words and word-rows back to their Germanic word-birth roots (not to be mixed-up with today's German language).
 By stripping away Latin, French and Greek borrowings, we show the "rooted" Germanic heart of the English tongue.